What Is The Abraham Festival?

 - It welcomes equally people of all faiths, as well as those that do not follow a faith tradition; we embrace our diversity and call for peace and social justice, principles which are common to all three faiths.

-Work done consistently by the Abraham Festival in the past is responsible for the compassionate response shown by citizens of Peterborough, Ontario in response to the firebombing of the mosque in 2015 and in welcoming refugees to Canada.
+Work done consistently by the Abraham Festival in the past is in many ways responsible for the compassionate response shown by citizens of Peterborough, Ontario in response to the firebombing of the mosque in 2015 and in welcoming refugees to Canada.
 The work of the Abraham Festival has contributed greatly to removing the fear of ‘the other’.

 Please go to our History page to read about out story.
 Read more